 Job Competition in Greece

 Due to currency issues and pay rates at home, some nations have an abundance of young, often well-educated people who want to spend a summer in Greece.
-Lately, many employees are from Poland, Romania, Albania, and former Soviet-bloc nations.
+Many employees are from Poland, Romania, Albania, and former Soviet-bloc nations.
 To many of them, the low pay rates in Greece may be a bit better than what they would find at home and they will often work harder, and longer, than their counterparts in other nations.
 There are also job-placement agencies actively recruiting from these countries and making it easy for workers to get to and from Greece.

 Many come back year after year.

 If you're thinking of equivalent pay to what you would get for a similar job back home, think again.
-Hourly wages are often as low as 2 or 3 Euro, and some places may even expect you to work for tips alone.
+Hourly wages are often as low as two or three Euro, and some places may even expect you to work for tips alone.
 Others may (illegally) demand a share.
 While service jobs may benefit from tips, in most cases it still will not equal the pay rates back home.

 Some summer jobs in Greece will provide a place to stay and some food, and if that's the case, surviving on the low wages is at least possible.
 In places like Ios, there are cheap hotels which rent shared rooms to summer workers for 14 Euro or so a night.

-Be cautious.
 There are a number of places suggesting that you can take a brief training course with them in Greece at your expense and then go teach English at a job they help you find.
 Some of these are scams, plain and simple.
 There is no shortage of English-speaking people in Greece, and English is taught in the schools starting in third grade.
 Legitimate job opportunities for teaching English are relatively few, and will usually go to credentialed teachers and others with extensive or specialized experience rather than to a young and casual native speaker of English.